2020 Elemental Permaculture Design Course

 - We will accept payment by check, paypal or cash if we have an email confirmation of your registration.
 Please feel free to contact us regarding registration details by phone 575-613-6158 or email

-- Day classes do not include certification or course materials.
+- Single day classes do not include certification or course materials.

 Info and Daily schedule: